-How Juvenile Deprived Proceedings in Oklahoma Differ from others
+How Juvenile Deprived Proceedings in Oklahoma Differ from Other Areas

 Realize what is at Stake

 Anyone in Oklahoma may report child abuse or neglect.
 If a report is made, DHS has an obligation to investigate the report.
 An investigation of allegations of child abuse or child neglect by law enforcement or by DHS concerns the rights of the parent or guardian of that minor child.

 If you are contacted by law enforcement or by DHS concerning a report or potential investigation of child abuse or neglect, you should consult a Fry & Elder trial lawyer right away.